Faculty of PhilosophyEgyptology – Bachelor 50%

 |Application deadlines||Information about deadlines can be obtained after you have put together a degree program.|

 The Bachelor’s degree programme as a major subject provides the foundation for developing linguistic and subject-specific competency in understanding the scripts, language, and culture of ancient Egypt.
-Students will learn about the hieroglyphics and spoken language of the Middle Egyptian period and will gain insight into the culture, history, archaeology, and art of ancient Egypt.
-Language skills will be expanded during the second half of the degree programme through instruction in the hieratic script and spoken language of Late Egyptian period.
+Students will learn the hieroglyphic script and the Middle Egyptian language and will gain insight into the culture, history, archaeology, and art of ancient Egypt.
+Language skills will be expanded during the second half of the degree programme through instruction in the hieratic script and the Late Egyptian language level.

-- In the Language introductory module, students will learn the hieroglyphics and grammar of Middle Egyptian.
-At the conclusion of the module, there will be an orientation examination.
+- In the introductory module, students will learn the hieroglyphic script and the Middle Egyptian grammar.

-- In the subsequent Language fundamentals module, students will expand their language skills through the reading of Middle Egyptian texts.
+- In the subsequent basic modules, students will expand their language skills through the reading of Middle Egyptian texts.

-- In the Language advanced module, students will further expand their language proficiency through instruction in the hieratic script and grammar of Late Egyptian.
+- In the specialised modules, students will further expand their language proficiency through acquisition of the hieratic script and the Late Egyptian grammar.

 Along with the Egyptology courses, students will also gain cross-disciplinary skills in a “Cross-Disciplinary Competencies” module.